 - Dec.
 31, 2019 - Sale of SimulScan licenses ended

 - Dec.
 31, 2020 - Support for licensed SimulScan API features ends

 - Device end-of-life - End of support for non-licensed SimulScan API features

-Zebra strongly recommends that customers and partners develop a plan for migrating to DataWedge using the transitioned SimulScan APIs for all applications that currently use SimulScan.
-Some SimulScan features are already transitioned and available for use.
+Zebra strongly recommends that customers and partners develop a plan for migrating to DataWedge using NextGen SimulScan APIs for all applications that currently use SimulScan.
+Some SimulScan features are already transitioned and available for use today.

 - Multi-barcode data acquisition acquires multiple unique barcodes with a single scan and can deliver the data either immediately or after the specified number of barcodes is reached in the session.
 Multi-barcode data capture is supported on devices with DataWedge 6.7 and higher.